 RICS, working with the Housing, Communities and Local Government (HCLG) Select Committee and DEFRA, has produced a draft guidance note on Japanese knotweed and its impact on residential property.
 The new draft guidance is intended to create confidence that the presence of knotweed does not need to be a death sentence for home sales.

-It is estimated that are affected by Japanese knotweed.
+It is estimated that around 1.45 million homes in the UK are affected by Japanese knotweed.
 Affected properties can have their value significantly impacted, which can make it difficult for homeowners to sell their property or obtain a mortgage or insurance.
 However, RICS has advised that the terminal effect on sales is primarily due to incorrect information about the weed and its disruptive capabilities combined with a lack of awareness of the effectiveness of remediation options.

 The new draft guidance intends to reduce the impact of Japanese knotweed by establishing a straightforward management framework for surveyors carrying out assessments.
 It gives advice to enable house sales to progress at properties where the presence of knotweed has been identified.
 The guidance will also set out a classification system to flag the most serious instances of knotweed infestation.

 This draft guidance was issued for consultation at the end of June 2021 and the consultation period ended on 3 August 2021.
-The draft guidance can be .
+The draft guidance can be found on the RICS website.
 The final version of the report is intended to be issued later this year and will replace the information paper titled Japanese Knotweed and Residential Property published in March 2012.

 Japanese knotweed falls within the category of invasive non-native (or alien) species (INNS).
 These are plants or animals that are introduced into a natural environment where they are not normally found with significant negative consequences for their new environment.